-The following challenge-based funding opportunities are currently open for applications under this partnership:
+The following challenge-based funding opportunities are currently supported under this partnership:

 It is expected that teams will consider the potential societal impact of their proposed solution to challenges in one or more of Ireland’s partner countries and include a relevant Societal Impact Champion.
 Funding must be used for research activities in an SFI Eligible Research Body, but may include, for example, travel between Ireland and a partner country for team members including the Societal Impact Champion (in accordance with DFA travel advice), secondment of team members from Ireland to a partner country to conduct relevant research there, or costs to conduct fieldwork, experiments or workshops in a partner country (all requests must be appropriately justified).
 Please see the notes and conditions below and the relevant challenge website for more information.

 Notes for applicants

 - Applicants should indicate during the application process, where requested, if they fulfil the conditions below for consideration under this partnership;

 - All applications will be eligible to be funded by SFI, regardless of whether they may be considered for funding under this partnership;

 - All applications will be processed and reviewed in the same way;

 - All awardees will be managed by SFI in the same way.

 With regard to eligible costs, applicants should refer to the SFI Grant Budget Policy, but a number of points are reiterated here that may be pertinent to applications that include a Societal Impact Champion that is not based in Ireland.